 - coconut fat

 NOTE: Before beginning, put the can of coconut milk in the freezer.
-This will help the fat separate from the water.
+This will help the fat separate from any water.

 Preheat the oven to 325 degrees.
-In a large bowl, mix all the ingredients together until combined and able to hold a shape when pressed.
-Then, press the crust evenly into the bottom of the springform pan and bake for about 10 minutes, just so that you can smell it.
+In a large bowl, mix all the ingredients for the crust together until combined and able to hold a shape when pressed.
+Then, press the crust evenly into the bottom of the springform pan and bake for about 10 minutes, just until you can smell it.
 Allow to cool to room temperature.

 Chop the chocolate into chunks.